lalomartins/meteor-shower/README.md

 ## What

-Shower is a script that helps you install packages into your Meteor project, keep those up to date, and deploy the project to your own private server.
+Shower is a script that helps you configure your meteor environment and deploy the project to your own private server.

 My main motivation for writing this is so that it's easier to share LimeMakers' internal code with new team members, especially non-developers, without long lists of instructions about how to install and run it.

-### Don't we already have Meteorite?

-Meteorite allows you to install a package from a given tag of a given git repository.
-That's great for many uses, but not good enough for LimeMakers or my own projects.
-What if I want to run a package from a branch (e.g. Iron Router from the shark branch)?
-What if (oh the insanity!)
-I want to use something other than git?

-Apart from that, I also needed a good deployment solution.
-And I figured, since I need to manage packages in the server as well, these two things belonged together.

 ## I just want to run an app